 The NIH Library’s Technology Hub, located on the first floor of the Library, Building 10, is a space where NIH staff can explore ways to incorporate emerging technologies into their research.
 The Technology Hub supports innovation by providing access to hardware and software and the spaces to use them, as well as with on-demand training and one-on-one consultations.
 We also encourage innovation and discovery by developing strategic partnerships with NIH staff.

 What We Do

 We offer specialized hardware, software, and services to help spark innovation in your research and broaden your technology skills.
 Schedule a tutorial or consultation with a librarian to learn more about the technologies, resources, and services that are available in the Technology Hub.

-Digital Production Studio (DPS)
+Digital Production Studio

 Create audio and video projects using the Library's Digital Production Studio, equipped with a digital audio recorder, a video camera, headphones, microphones, sound-proofing, a green screen, and a lighting kit.
 Editing software, including Adobe Creative Cloud suite, camtasia, and Captivate, is also available in the workstations outside the studio.

 Explore how Virtual Reality (VR) technology might help you with your research, collaboration, and education needs, using the Library's HTC Vive VR system.
-The Vive has room-scale VR which allows the user to walk around and interact with a vitural space through a VR headset and two motion tracked handheld controllers.
+The Vive has roomscale VR which allows the user to walk around and interact with a vitural space through a VR headset and two motion tracked handheld controllers.

 Classes and Tutorials